regret-17/more-pruning-less-/readme.md

 - Emulator Compatability Lists.
 Basically, for any given emulator, they'll list all games for the console they're emulating, and how well they're emulated.
 In the case of the [Dolphin Wiki](https://wiki.dolphin-emu.org/index.php?title=Main_Page) they'll even list optimal emulator settings, enhancements, and more for individual games.

 ### Videogame-Other
 - [Hacking & Homebrew](https://rentry.co/Guides) From the homebrew threads on 4chan's /vg/ board.
 Follow any guide here for it's respective console and you wont have any trouble if you have basic reading comprehension.
-The anons in the thread are generally pretty helpful if you actually did your reading and couldn't find an answer.
 Also provides links to piracy websites in the post-instillation sections.
+    - [webcfw](https://webcfw.sdsetup.com/) Nintendo Switch Payload Loader that works in chromium browsers.
+For booting into switch hacks.
 - [SteamGridDB](https://www.steamgriddb.com/) Database of cover assets for Steam, since a lot of games are missing covers and the like.
 Includes non-steam games as well, in case you put those in your steam library.